 Among other things to control my bipolar disorder, I see a therapist, who makes me feel normal.
 She said as far as relationships go, I should be a delicious cake all on my own, and my partner should only be the icing.
 He would be complimentary, but not necessary.
 Wanted, but not needed.

-My husband was amazing.
-He is one of the kindest, funniest, smartest people I’ve ever met.
-He is handsome, in great shape, smart, driven and has always been there for me no matter what or how awful I’ve been.
-Yet I felt something was missing, although I don’t know what.
-He was negative with his personality and it tended to trigger me in a badly.
+My husband had been amazing.
+He was one of the kindest, funniest, smartest people I’ve ever met.
+He was handsome, in great shape, smart, driven and has always been there for me no matter what or how awful I’ve been.
+He’s the one who encouraged me to write honestly (“Oh, God no. I can’t put this stuff out there.
+This is more naked than I’ve ever been without clothes.
+I can’t.”
+“You should.
+You need to.
+It’ll help others.”)
+Yet I felt something was missing, although I did’t know what.
+He was (ultra) negative with his personality and it tended to trigger me in a badly.
+He’d cling to a belief in a close-minded way and never consider any other possibility to the point of insulting anyone who thought differently…religion, politics, workouts… It was his way or no way, and resentment set it.
+Things became a power struggle.
 We would bring out the worst in each other.
 Half the time I’d acquiesce to avoid another fight and hate myself later.
-I’d come out swinging the other half of the time.
+I’d come out verbally swinging the other half of the time.
 Simple tasks like going to the grocery store or gym would degenerate into an argument nearly every time.
-With my immediate family dead and his in another country, we were all we had and we stayed together and fought every day.
+With my immediate family dead and his in another country, we were all we had, so we stayed together and fought every day.

 It was a rather unhealthy co-dependency.
 We were not a good team, or the icing to each others cake.
 If we were on The Amazing Race, we wouldn’t have made it out of the first airport.